 The findings suggest that you may need a broader understanding of the common symptoms that can guide future initiatives in education, she says.

 Most patients seeking help with general symptoms.
-Despite the fact that few people suspected bowel cancer, those who went to doctors, change of bowel habit were observed more often, rectal bleeding, or a combination of both.
+Despite the fact that few people suspected bowel cancer, those who went to doctors, often changing bowel habits observed, rectal bleeding, or a combination of both.

 This initial study has made some important first ideas to the understanding of the experience of patients diagnosed with bowel cancer in New Zealand.